meteor/blaze-tutorial/tutorial/simple-todos/01-creating-app.md

 ## 1.6 Mobile look

-Let's see how your app is looking on Mobile.
+Let's see how your app is looking on mobile.
 You can simulate a mobile environment by `right clicking` your app in the browser (we are assuming you are using Google Chrome, as it is the most popular browser) and then `inspect`, this will open a new window inside your browser called `Dev Tools`.
 In the `Dev Tools` you have a small icon showing a Mobile device and a Tablet:

 <img width="500px" src="/simple-todos/assets/step01-dev-tools-mobile-toggle.png"/>